 Mangere Hospital was the first institution in New Zealand to convert to community living.
 The change was completed by 1994 and now all people supported by Spectrum Care have had at least 10 years in the community, some longer.

-Our independent living support is specifically focused on empowering people to their lives of choice – lives like any other – in the community.
+Our independent living support is specifically focused on empowering people to their lives of choice – lives like any other – in the community, and our Specialist Clinical Team supports health, behavior and speech-language outcomes.

-We also offer a person-focused, person-directed Business Enterprises programme aimed at supporting people towards their employment goals.
+We also offer a Business Enterprises programme, aimed at supporting people towards their employment goals.

 Read our 20-year historyOur eBook 'The first 20 years'